 Typically, salivary stones produce pain that worsens when eating or anticipating eating.
 If the stone blocks the duct, the gland may become infected and cause sialadenitis.

-Sores In Mouth
+Sores in the Mouth

 Alcohol often worsens any sores or ulcers in the mouth, making them worse.
 This may be because regularly drinking alcohol leads to more “bad” bacteria in the mouth, which can contribute to infection.

-Reaction To Acidity
+Reaction to Acidity

 Some people may have an adverse reaction to the acidity of alcohol, causing heartburn, a common condition that occurs when the stomach acids rise into the esophagus.
 This can cause chest pain that may radiate to the neck, jaw, or throat.

-What To Do About Jaw Pain When Drinking Alcohol?
+What to Do About Jaw Pain When Drinking Alcohol?

 If you experience jaw pain when drinking alcohol, the first step is to stop drinking alcohol.
 Then, it is important to gauge where the pain is and if there are any additional symptoms.
 Most conditions can be managed by conservative treatments such as pain relievers, applying heat, drinking less alcohol, and eating softer foods.